Since the beginning of the project, we have managed to:

 E.3 Dissemination of results, replication and networking with other projects

 As part of raising awareness about agroforestry, we created a brochure that presents this sustainable land-use approach in an easily understandable way.
 In June 2025, we organized the workshop Agroforestry in Slovakia: Examples from Practice and a field excursion to the Vrchdetva site.
 We regularly participate in various conferences and meetings, aiming to disseminate the results of our project, gain new perspectives, and exchange experiences with other projects.
 We have established contacts with representatives of LIFE Jedna příroda, the Educational and Information Centre Bílé Karpaty, o.p.s., and BROZ (Bratislava Regional Conservation Association).
 We have attended numerous events, including: the LIFE Project Coordinators Meeting in Helsinki, October 2022; the LIFE Living Rivers and LIFE Danube Floodplains – Implementation of the Slovak Water Plan in Selected River Basins, November 2023; the LIFE Platform Meeting: Amphibian and Reptile Conservation – Challenges and Opportunities in Europe in Cantabria, May 2024; and Safeguarding Biodiversity: Red Lists and Beyond Latvia within LIFE FOR SPECIES in Lithuania, September 2024.
 In April of this year, we participated in a workshop focused on adapting forest ecosystems to climate change – the LIFE Upscaling Workshop in the Czech Republic – and in June at the LIFE Platform Meeting in Brașov, Romania, focused on forest restoration in Europe.
+In April 2026, as part of the Agrolesfest II event, we organised a workshop on agroforestry followed by a field excursion to the Húšky site, where participants had the opportunity to observe so-called alley cropping, i.e. the linear cultivation of trees on arable land.

 E.4 Environmental education in relation to Natura 2000